osrf/lrauv/README.md

 Unpause Ignition by clicking on the triangle play button in the lower-left corner of the GUI.
-Note that Ignition should not be unpaused too far in advance of starting the MVA.
-That would produce a large gap in timestamp, which the MVA does not expect.

 At the LRAUV command prompt:
 ```